migonzalvar / dj-email-url

 License

-This work is licensed under several licences.
+This work is licensed under several licenses.

 • All original source code is licensed under BSD-2-Clause.